holiestofhandgrenades/addon-cloudflared/cloudflared/DOCS.md

 Make sure to copy and paste the code snippet without adapting anything.
 There is no need to adapt IP ranges as the add-on is working as proxy.

-## Domain Name and Cloudlfare Set-Up
+## Domain Name and Cloudflare Set-Up

 To use this plugin, you need a domain name that is using Cloudflare for its DNS entries.